[Author’s comment: Some names have been changed for privacy reasons]

 “He put his head in his hands and said: ’For f ***’s sake!
-Connor.
+Callum.
 This is bad.
 This is BAD!’
 Then he sat up and really stared at me.
 It just went through me.
 I started to feel all sick and dizzy.
 He complained: ‘We’ve lost half a day’s work here, and now I have to sort it out!’.
 By now, all the other developers in the room also stared at me.”

-I’m talking to Connor, an autistic web developer who’s got quite a story to tell.
+I’m talking to Callum, an autistic web developer who’s got quite a story to tell.
 He’s recalling the events leading to his public humiliation and dismissal only three weeks into his new job at a local website development agency.
 His story is sadly a typical case of how neurodivergent people are quickly labelled as incompetent and dismissed from their jobs.
 Often due to situations that could’ve been easily avoided if the employers had made an effort to understand the different needs of their disabled employees and acted on them.

-Connor explains why his manager Tim humiliated him in front of his colleagues on that day.
+Callum explains why his manager Tim humiliated him in front of his colleagues on that day.
 “Yes, I had made a mistake, but only because the Jira automated time tracker that was monitoring my work had put me under so much pressure.
 I just saw the tracker acting as a stopwatch at the bottom of my computer screen.
 I couldn’t think straight and had forgotten to add some lines of code.
 A very simple and stupid mistake.”

 How did it all start?

 “I only just finished uni in May, and I’m on track to graduate with either a first or 2.1 degree in July.
 I had started sending out applications in early April and decided to disclose my autism on my CV and the application letters.
 I just wanted to make sure that the companies knew that I’m a bit different.”
-Connor smiles.
+Callum smiles.
 “I attended a few interviews and was really excited when I got this job offer more or less on the spot.”

 “I knew of but had never worked with the Magento platform this company was using.
 But, I’ve never had any problems learning other platforms at uni, at home and during my placement year at another agency.
 I was looking forward to learning something new.
 When I mentioned this to Tim (the development team manager) at the interview, he’d said that it didn’t matter.
 They would give me extensive training as part of the job.
 I also passed the technical test at the second stage of the interview process, and Tim offered me a job as a Junior Frontend Developer.”